A skylight is a gorgeous home addition that improves efficiency and visual appeal. However several homeowners are not sure about their service life.

 If you find condensation in or around the panes, it means that there is some problem with the sealant.
 Do not ignore it as condensation can compromise the functionality of your roof over time.
 In some cases, if condensation has been allowed to sit for too long, you may even have to replace the roof, which is expensive and unavoidable.

-You don’t always have to replace your skylights only because of damage; it could also be a part of a home renovation and up-gradation project.
+You don’t always have to replace your skylights only because of damage; it could also be a part of a home renovation and upgrade project.
 Even if your skylight is in working condition, you can invest in better technology to increase efficiency and reliability.

 Also, you can experiment with different styles, shapes, and designs.
 For instance, if you had a fixed skylight all along, you can get a vented one with built-in solar technology.
 Moreover, you can find remote-operated systems that allow you to open and close the panes without manual intervention.